Dubnyk records shutout as Wild blank Flames 3-0

-Dubnyk made 22 saves in his third game, and second start, since missing extended time.
+Dubnyk made 22 saves in his third game, and second, start since missing extended time for a family issue.
 He earned wins in both of his starts since his return.

-“I just tried to come back from the break and just go in and feel confident and be myself,” Dubnyk said.
-“It feels good to go out there and do that and just forget everything else and then see where we are at the end of the year.”

 Eriksson Ek returned to action after missing four games with an injury and put Minnesota on the board early in the second period.
 Eriksson Ek took a centering pass from linemate Kevin Fiala and scored past Flames goalie Cam Talbot at 15:09 of the second.